DnyanadaArjunwadkar/Android/README.md

 # Android
 Distributed System
 This project template was provided by Prof. Steve Ko.
-Socket connections implementation was done by me.